 How to Pick a Payment Processor for Your Business

 Pick a payment processor with a good customer reputation.
-It should provide security (including data encryption), reasonable pricing, and excellent customer service.
+The payment processor should provide security (including data encryption), reasonable pricing, and excellent customer service and customer experience.
 Compare per-transaction fees as a percentage of the total amount and fixed fees, chargeback fees, miscellaneous fees, payment gateway fees, and the cost of any monthly plans.

 When comparing vendors, businesses with a high volume of transactions can request a quote.
 The quote may be for lower per-transaction rates.
 If your business qualifies for a quote, use it to calculate the total cost of using each of the considered payment processing companies.